westre/Foundation/README.md

 ###Configuration

 **Adding players to the whitelist**
-- Open server_whitelist.lua
+- Open whitelist.txt
-- Change user1, user2, user3 and so forth to the desired playernames
+- Add the desired username per line

 **Changing the message non-whitelisted players see**
 - Open html/whitelist.js